ejh243/MinervaASDEWAS/README.md

 2. The epigenome-wide association study of ASD cases vs controls.
 3. The epigenome-wide association study of ASD polygenic risk score.
 4. The co-localisation analysis between ASD and DNA methylaion using DNA methylation quantiative trait loci derived in this dataset.

+Please note that for security reasons filepaths and identifiers have been removed, therefore this serve as a guide to the analysis.